How to Apply to International Exchanges

 Global Mobility Bursaries

 Students nominated to undertake an International Exchange or any other credit-bearing mobility programme at least four weeks in duration will be eligible to apply for a Global Mobility Bursary.
-These bursaries are competitive and students will need to apply separately.
+These bursaries are competitive, they are not guaranteed.
 Please note, Erasmus+ students cannot apply for this funding as they are eligible to apply for an Erasmus+ grant.

 Your Loans/Grants on Exchange